sourcegraph/sourcegraph-public-snapshot/doc/code_search/reference/structural.md

   currently search for something that is _not_ there.
 For example, you cannot search for results that aren't `<This Component>`.

-**Note**: While structural search is stable and functioning swimmingly, it is still in development.
-We welcome any and all suggestions from our customers for feature requests, which you can raise [here](https://github.com/sourcegraph/sourcegraph).
+**Note**: While structural search is stable, it is still in development.
+We welcome any and all suggestions from our customers for feature requests, which you can raise [at our public repo on GitHub](https://github.com/sourcegraph/sourcegraph).